 Tifft aided in TCU's transition to the Big 12 Conference in his first year on campus in 2012-13, a season that saw the program record four wins over teams that advanced to postseason play.
 Included among the victories was the school's first-ever against a top-5 opponent, a 62-55 decision against No. 5 Kansas on Feb.
 6.

 Along with TCU's move to the Big 12 came an added importance of being able to sway top national recruits, a task Johnson's staff has embraced in its short time in Fort Worth.
-Scott helped the Frogs land the top early signing class in school history in November 2012 featuring three nationally-rated commits in Texas prep commits Karviar Shepherd, Brandon Parrish and Michael Williams.
-The class, ranked among the nation's top 25 by some outlets, included one signee listed among the nation's top-50 players (Shepherd) and another among the top-150 (Parrish).
+Tifft helped the Frogs land one of the top signing classes in school history featuring four nationally rated commits in prep products Brandon Parrish, Hudson Price, Karviar Shepherd and Michael Williams.
+The class, ranked 34th-best in the nation by ESPN, included one signee listed among the nation's top-50 players (Shepherd) and another among the top-150 (Parrish).

 Tifft compiled a 158-94 overall in his eight seasons as a junior college head coach.
 Among his career honors was being named 2009 NJCAA District IX Coach of the Year at Lamar.
 He helped numerous players earn NCAA Division I scholarships, including four in his final season at NMJC in Dequan Hicks (Northwestern State), Alex Phillips (Nebraska-Omaha), Marvin Binney (Duquesne) and Ryan Okwudibonye (Sacramento State).